G-dH/custom-hot-corners-extended/README.md

 - You can set up to 4 Custom Menus with own selection of actions and trigger them as an action.

 ## Changelog:

+**12** (not released yet):
+Added:
+- MPRIS player controls: `Play/Pause`, `Next Track`, `Previous Track`.
+Works the same way as the keyboard media keys - controls the most recently launched media player
+- action `Open New window`
+- actions 'Move Window/App windows to Prev/Next Adjacent workspace', 'Move Window/App windows to Prev/Next New workspace'
+Other changes:
+- default value for trigger works in fullscreen mode set to `true`, default value for option `Enable all trigers in fullscreen` to `false`
+- redisigned corner settings page, added down arrow to action combo submenu labels
+Fixes:
+- workspace index position not centered in GS40+
+- added gschema paths for not dynamically created settings - now global settings can be backed up using `Extensions Sync` extension
+- GS41 not detected

+**11**:
+- Added action `Open ArcMenu` action, compatible with ArcMenu v.20+
+- Added workspace indicator to the `Reorder workspace` actions
+- Added support of Ubuntu's 21.10 light Yaru theme in action `Light/Dark Gtk theme toggle`
+- Fixed broken Run Command Prompt action
+- Layout optimizations in the Preferences window for Gtk 4

+**10**:
+- Added actions supporting new AATWS application switcher
+- Added action `Quit application`
+- Fixed issue with shortcuts accessible from the lock screen

 **v9**:
 - *Ctrl* "safety lock" finally works with Wayland